healisg/Finance-Tracker/replit.md

 # Overview

 This is a comprehensive personal finance tracking application built with a modern full-stack architecture.
-The application allows users to manage their financial data including transactions, savings, debts, investments, budgets, and financial goals through an intuitive web interface with real-time data visualization.
+The application allows users to manage their financial data including transactions, savings, debts, investments, budgets, financial goals, and recurring expenses through an intuitive web interface with real-time data visualization and automated transaction generation.

 # User Preferences